Skip (transportation company): Areas served

 In February 2018, then Waybots launched in its first city, Washington, D.C., as part of a pilot program.

 At the end of August 2018, the city of San Francisco gave Skip and Scoot permission to operate dockless scooters in the city.
-In an email sent out October 15, 2019 to its members, Skip announced that their scooters "will no longer be rentable as part of SFMTA’s Powered Scooter Share Program for 2019-2020" effective immediately.
+In an email sent out 15 October 2019 to its members, Skip announced that their scooters "will no longer be rentable as part of SFMTA’s Powered Scooter Share Program for 2019-2020" effective immediately, because the scooter batteries had a tendency to catch on fire.
 Skip has reportedly requested an appeal of SFMTA's decision, in order to continue operations in San Francisco.

 Between June and July 2019, Skip launched in San Diego, CA and Austin, TX.